opendatalabrdc/Blog/Database_Quality_Analysis_Tasking_Manager.md

 ## «State of the Map» 2018-08-30, Comparison, Zones recently mapped using the Tasking Manager

 The same two indicators as in the previous article are used for the comparison according to the different Tasks.
-The Flags are grouped according to
+The Alerts are grouped according to
 - Warning : Buildings with irregular geometry (8.3% of buildings)
 - Error: Overlapped or Invalid buildings and polygons (1% of buildings)